Which organizations are eligible to apply to CONNECT?

 Step 1: Organizations submit their project requests via an online form.

-Step 2: CONNECT follows-up with organizations to gain clarity on project goal and deliverables (if necessary), share important dates and logistical information, and provide the organization with their project stipend estimate(s).
+Step 2: CONNECT follows-up with organizations to gain clarity on project goal and deliverables (if necessary), share important dates and logistical information, and provide the organization with their project fellowship estimate(s).

 Step 3: Students tell us about themselves via a short, online form.

 Step 4: Matches are then determined based on project requirements and students’ availability, skillset, experience, and interests.

 Step 5: Organization notifications are sent out via email to all matched organizations.
 Organizations receive information on the student they have been matched to and have the choice to accept or deny their match.

 Step 6: Official match notifications are then sent out to the students.
 CONNECT then begins coordinating the initial project kick-off meeting.

 What types of information is my organization required to submit through the online project profile form?